chronlc/nf-sp00f-pro/.github/instructions/code-generation-rules.instructions.md

 - [ ] Have I identified ALL consumer files?
 - [ ] Do I have search results documenting each location?
-- [ ] Have I estimated time for all consumer updates?
-- [ ] Do I have time to complete BOTH provider AND consumer updates NOW?
+- [ ] Do I have time to update ALL consumers NOW?
-- [ ] Can I commit to updating ALL consumers before declaring task complete?
+- [ ] Can I commit to updating ALL consumers before declaring complete?

-**If ANY answer is NO:**
+**If ANY answer is NO:** ❌ STOP - clarify scope/time with user
-- ❌ Do NOT proceed to Step 3
-- Stop and clarify scope, time, or dependencies with user
-- Re-evaluate if task should be split or postponed

-**If ALL answers are YES:**
-- ✅ Proceed to Step 3
-- Keep the Consumer Impact Report available for Step 9 verification
+**If ALL answers are YES:** ✅ Proceed - Keep Consumer Impact Report for Step 9

 ---

-### STEP 3: DEPENDENCY AND CONSUMER MAPPING (2-5 minutes)
+### STEP 3: DEPENDENCY AND CONSUMER MAPPING

-**What do I need to know?**
+**Map dependencies and interactions:**
-- List ALL classes/interfaces this code interacts with
+- List ALL classes/interfaces
-- List ALL APIs/frameworks this code uses
+- List ALL APIs/frameworks used
-- For each dependency: identify file path
+- Identify file paths for each
-- Cross-reference with consumer impact from Step 2 (if applicable)
+- Cross-reference consumer impact

 **Example:**
 ```